…then it’s good enough for you too.

 If you’re interested in securing a FREE Coaching session with me then just send an email to email@example.com with 3 goals you wish to focus on.

 Try to have one short term, one medium term and one long term goal, so that I can help you to put some plans and actions in place for each one.

-Remember, it’s still early enough in 2017 for you to make an impacting change in your life and on your road to success.
+Remember, it’s never too late for you to make an impacting change in your life and on your road to success.